Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 To Assemble

-- Pour the Mousse into the Pie Crust – pour the now lightened and evenly combined smooth chocolate mousse into the chilled pie crust.
+Step 1: Pour the now lightened and evenly combined smooth chocolate mousse into the chilled pie crust.
 Place the chocolate mousse-filled crust in the refrigerator for about 1 hour, or until the mousse starts to set.

 There are a couple of ways to melt chocolate, and while we personally love the double boiler method, the microwave method is definitely effective!
 Here’s the low down on each: